lboshuizen/dutch-style-guide/README.md

 ## Why This Exists

-Dutch has comprehensive references: the Groene Boekje for spelling, Rijksoverheid for government style, EC guidelines for European institutions.
+Dutch has detailed references: the Groene Boekje for spelling, Rijksoverheid for government style, EC guidelines for European institutions.
 But these run hundreds of pages.
 Developers need something shorter.
 Technical writers need quick answers.
 Teams using AI need clear rules.

 This guide condenses official Dutch writing standards into 37 practical rules.
 It focuses on violations, not theory.